fortran-lang/fpm-registry/README.md

 [registry.toml](./registry.toml)
 in alphabetical order.
-It is recommended that you explicitly list each version using the [`tag`](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/managing-tags) keyword, otherwise the tip of the master branch will be used.
+It is recommended that you explicitly list each version using the [`tag`](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/managing-tags) keyword, otherwise the tip of the default branch will be used.
 An example:

 ```toml
 [datetime]